adigioacchino/sgDI-tector/README.md

 ### Input files
-Minimum input files are the virus sequence (in fasta format) and the NGS data (in fastq.gz format, needed only if sgDI-tector needs to be run).
+Minimum input files are the virus sequence (in fasta format) and the NGS data (in fastq.gz or fastq format).
 Notice that the fastq.gz file is used only when DI-tector is run.
 Optionally, a file with reference ORFs translated by sgRNA expression can be given as input (through the -r or --sgRNA_Ref option), in fasta (CDS) format.